jamesra/OrdersAI/readme.txt

 What it does
 ------------

-Orders assistant does the best it can to route vehicles for the player.
+Orders assistant does the best it can to route vehicles for the player or an AI.
 Each time a vehicle loads or delivers cargo OrdersAI does its best to estimate which station should be visited next based on the station ratings, stockpiled cargo, number of other vehicles enroute, and hopefully other factors in the future.

 Orders assistant still allows manual control of vehicles which exist in groups.
 Users can decide how many vehicles the Orders AI should be routing.

+My vision for orders AI is to be a library for other AI's that don't want to bother with routing and players who want to eliminate the more mundane routing chores while retaining control over specific routes.

 Getting Started
 ---------------